microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOwner.md

 This example gets the owners of a specified service principal.
 You can use the comand `Get-EntraBetaServicePrincipal` to get service principal object Id.

-- `ObjectId` parameter specifies the service principal object ID.
+- `-ObjectId` parameter specifies the unique identifier of a service principal.

 ### Example 2: Retrieve all the owners of a service principal